 Pharmacies are often small and inadequately stocked.
 They are found only in urban centres and at missionary clinics.

-medical evacuation to Australia is often the only option.
-Medical evacuation can cost between several thousand dollars to eighty thousand dollars depending on the circumstances.
+Apart from disease, no matter how fit or healthy you are, accidents happen and medical evacuation to Australia is often the only option.
+Medical evacuation can cost between several thousand dollars to AU $80K, depending on the circumstances.

-In the humid tropics, standard antiseptic creams are virtually useless and immediate application of antibiotic cream or antibiotic powder is recommended.
+In the humid tropics, standard antiseptic creams are virtually useless, and immediate application of antibiotic cream or antibiotic powder is recommended.

 When visiting remote villages, you'll inevitably come across both adults and children with infected skin wounds.

 If standard medication is unavailable or doesn't seem to be working, a topical application of pounded paw-paw seeds (fresh or dry) gets rid of necrosed tissue and facilitates healing.

 Malaria is common throughout PNG.
 Malaria is an infectious disease caused by protozoa of the genus Plasmodium.
 The single-celled parasite can only survive in the salivary glands of the female Anopheles mosquito, or in the human liver and bloodstream.
-It is passed on to humans by the saliva of the mosquito when it bites.
+It is passed on to humans by the saliva of the mosquito when it bites you.